arangodb/python-arango/docs/contributing.rst

   and camel casing, and PEP8_ compliance (see below).
 * No classes/methods/functions with missing docstrings or commented-out lines.
   You can take a look at the existing code in python-arango for examples.
 * The test coverage_ remains at %100.
-Sometimes you may find yourself having to write superfluous unit tests to keep this number up.
-If a piece of code is trivial and has no need for unittests, use this_ to exclude it from coverage.
+You may find yourself having to write superfluous unit tests to keep this number up.
+If a piece of code is trivial and has no need for tests, use this_ to exclude it from coverage.
 * No build failures on TravisCI_.
 The builds automatically trigger on PR submissions.
 * Does not break backward-compatibility (unless there is a really good reason).